zilexa/Homeserver/filesystem/README.md

 ## General need-to-knows
 - In Linux, every piece of hardware has its own path.
 For example, SATA drives are listed as `/dev/sda/` the next drive `/dev/sdb/` and so on.
 Partitions will be `/dev/sda1/`, `/dev/sda2/` and so on.
-- Note you should not have any partitions on your drive when you use BTRFS.
+- No partitions are needed, when you have finished this part of the guide, there should not be a `sda` for example.
 That just overcomplicate things.
 BTRFS uses subvolumes instead.
 - Paths can change, for example when you mount/unmount drives, `/deb/sda` could now be mounted as `/dev/sdb`.
 - To actually use drives, they need to be mounted to a path you can use, since you cannot use `/dev/`.
 - The system file `/etc/fstab` decides where drives are mounted at boot.
 You can edit this file easily and this repository has a nice example.
 Follow it!